Experimental traffic schemes

 Turnham Green Terrace reopened

-Since Thames Water extended their emergency works on Acton Lane into late November, Hounslow Council have suspended access restrictions for Turnham Green Terrace and this continues for the time being.
+When Thames Water extended their emergency works on Acton Lane into late November, Hounslow Council suspended access restrictions for Turnham Green Terrace and this continues for the time being.

 As a result of the temporary suspension of through traffic, enforcement of the restrictions and issuing of PCNs has ceased (with restriction signage removed) but the experimental parking restrictions remain in place and will continue to be enforced.